Search Wild Foods Home Garden & Nature's Restaurant Websites:

 However, around that tree there were two other wild Apple trees.
 One had sweet yellow Apples that were very good for eating fresh off the tree.
 When you took a bite out of one of these, the flesh would turn brown in seconds, so once you started, you had to finish it quickly.
 But the Apples from the other one tasted like bitter soap.
 I tried one each year over three years, but every apple on that tree was the same.
 Even the worms and wildlife left that tree alone.
 To this day, it is one of the worst things I have ever tasted.
 So, now that you know how it works, make a choice and buy a proven species or throw the dice with seeds.
 One more thing, if you plant a seed, it can be many years before you get fruit.

 Assuming you decide to buy one locally, talk to the people at the nursery.
 They should ask you questions like, what do you want the fruit for - eating fresh, or cooking, or that lasts in storage, that is tart, is sweet, what is you favorite store bought apple, and so on.
 They should also ask what the site and soil is like where you are going to grow it.
-If they don't, I'd move on to another nursery, but if you choices are limited, decide on all of this ahead of time, read about varieties of apples and see what meets your needs and will grow happily in you spot.
+If they don't, I'd move on to another nursery.
+If your choices of nursuries are limited, decide on all of this ahead of time, read about varieties of apples and see what meets your needs and will grow happily in your area.
 Even if you do this yourself, I'd still recommend a nursery that gets into all of this and has years of experience.
 A good choice will pay off for years, while a poor choice will frustrate for years.

 Soil & Site: Apple trees will grow in a huge range of conditions and soils.
 As long as they get full sun and are not planted in a swamp, desert or on bare rock, it should grow and produce.
 They will do best in slightly acidic, organic rich loam that is moist and well drained.